 Cosmetic surgery is rarely available through the NHS.
 There must be a major physical or psychological reason for needing the surgery.

-In rare cases, a clinical commissioning group (CCG) may decide that cosmetic surgery is required to improve a person's health, although NHS resources are limited and waiting times are usually long.
+In rare cases, it may be decided that cosmetic surgery is required to improve a person's health, although NHS resources are limited and waiting times are usually long.
 For this reason, most people pay to have cosmetic surgery privately.

 Read more about the availability of cosmetic surgery.

 If you decide to have cosmetic surgery, it's important that the surgeon and other healthcare professionals carrying out the procedure are fully qualified and experienced in the type of procedure you're having.

 You should discuss the procedure in detail with your surgeon.
 Ask as many questions as you need to so that you're fully aware of what the procedure involves, how it will be carried out, what the results will be and whether there will be any after effects.

 There are many different types of cosmetic surgery procedure.
 Some of the most common include: